YugBargaway2006/Finances_Analyser/README.md

 - os: Handles creation and deletion of files in the directory

 Sqlite3 and OS modules comes in-built with the python module.
-All other modules can be downloaded by running Requirements.bat once.
+All other modules can be downloaded by running Requirements.py once.

 ### 2. Setting Initial Google Form: